parse-community/docs/_includes/rest/objects.md

 </code></pre>
 </div>

-The response body is a JSON object containing just an `updatedAt` field with the timestamp of the update.
+The response body is a JSON object containing by default an `updatedAt` field with the timestamp of the update.

 ```json
 {
   "updatedAt": "2011-08-21T18:02:52.248Z"
 }
 ```

+The response body also includes any field that was modified using `beforeSave` and `afterSave` triggers.

 ### Counters